emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

-While Ember had been using it for years, around this time JavaScript module syntax (`import Post from './post'`) started gaining significant traction in the wider ecosystem.
+While Ember had been using it for years, around this time JavaScript module syntax (`import Post from './post'`) started gaining significant traction in the wider ecosystem, along with tools like webpack that could use these modules to perform code splitting.

 After scoped npm packages scuttled our original plan for namespaced components, we went back to the drawing board, and something similar to JavaScript's `import` seemed like a promising solution.
 However, we immediately hit some challenges while exploring this idea.

 The concept of a "component" in Ember isn't a singular thing, but the union of a template and a component class.
 With the component and template in